PX4/PX4-user_guide/en/simulation/README.md

 ### Lockstep Simulation

-PX4 SITL and the simulators (jMAVSim or Gazebo) have been set up to run in *lockstep*.
+PX4 SITL and the simulators (jMAVSim or Gazebo Classic) have been set up to run in *lockstep*.
 What this means is that PX4 and the simulator wait on each other for sensor and actuator messages, rather than running at their own speeds.

 :::note